vipinagrawal25/MeMC/paper/paper.md

     Hence they may be modeled by a solid body [@hw2002stomatocyte] but nano-vesicles must be modeled as liquid filled elastic membranes.

-Hence, to be able to interpret the force-distance curve of nano-vesicles we need to solve for the elastic response of a thermally fluctuating elastic shell.
+Hence, to be able to interpret the force-distance curve of nano-vesicles, we need to solve for the elastic response of a thermally fluctuating elastic shell.